Maple-Health-Group/easysurv/cran-comments.md

 This is a resubmission.
 In this version I have:

 * Removed wrapping of examples in if(FALSE){}.
 In write_to_xl.Rd,
-we now use \dontrun{} to prevent an Excel file from being saved and launched.
+we now use \dontrun{} to prevent an Excel file from being created, saved and launched.

 * Updated DESCRIPTION which erroneously referred to 'flexsurvspline' as a package, but it is a function.
 The same error was addressed in the README file